boisgera/bitstream/mkdocs/index.md

 Overview
 ================================================================================

-Bitstream is a [Python] library to manage binary data as bit streams:
+Bitstream is a [Python] library to manage binary data as bitstreams:

     >>> from bitstream import BitStream
     >>> BitStream("Hello World!")